 I remember being sick as a kid -- a lot!
 It felt to me like I was going to the doctor every week with a sore throat and fever.
 Every time I started to feel bad, I knew what was coming: the spoon.
 Yeah, I think you know what I'm talking about.
 The spoon that carried this liquid that was a color no one can describe.
 And the taste.
 Well, I'd rather not talk about it anymore.
 I'm not feeling too well...

-When you discover that the prescription, or plan, for your recovery is actually for your good, you won't be as likely to resist it.
-In fact, you will reach out for the "spoon" and drink the weird-colored medicine because of its healing effect.
+When you discover that the prescription, or plan, for your healing is actually for your good, you won't be as likely to resist it.
+In fact, you will reach out for the "spoon" and drink the weird-colored medicine because of its transformative effect.
 Over time you will even begin to "feel" better, not wallowing about in the cloud of addiction, loneliness, and shame.
-This is what healing looks like, and its the first step of the long, and rewarding journey of recovery.
+This is what healing looks like, and it is the first step of the long, and rewarding journey of recovery.

-For help in healing from sexual addiction, consider the following resources:
+For help in healing from sexual trauma or addiction, consider the following resources:

 Gateway to Freedom (3-day workshop for men)